The Complete Guide on Cell Tower Rental Lease Rates

-During the evaluation phase of a cell site, all departments conduct a “site walk” which includes staff from zoning, leasing, construction, network (power and telco), architectural and engineering (A&E).
+During the evaluation phase of a cell site, all departments conduct a “site walk” that includes staff from zoning, leasing, construction, network (power and telco), architectural, and engineering (A&E).
 At this stage, the construction team conducts an evaluation on what it would cost to construct such site to meet engineering specifications (height, azimuth, quantity of antennas, size of antennas and zoning conditions (stealth, paint, height, façade, parking space, landscaping, etc.).
 This price tag plays a role in determining the value of a cell site, and thus its rent amount.
-If a cell tower costs $400,000 to build, and the neighboring property costs $350,000 to build, then the more expensive property gets lower rent because of its extra construction cost gets amortized over the expected life of the lease (assuming it is not terminated early by the wireless carrier).
-That monthly amortized amount influences the rent rate which is offered to the property owner.
+If a cell tower costs $400,000 to build, and the neighboring property costs $350,000 to build, then the more expensive property gets lower rent because its extra construction cost gets amortized over the expected life of the lease (assuming it is not terminated early by the wireless carrier).
+That monthly amortized amount influences the rent rate that is offered to the property owner.
 Conversely, if a property costs a lot less to build and coverage value is the same as competing properties, then the property is worth more in monthly rent to the wireless carrier.
-Knowing the construction cost affecting your rental lease rates.
 However, knowing your competing cell sites’ construction costs gives you a negotiating advantage over everyone else.
-By having insider knowledge, it will help you understand how much the carriers value your cell site, and thus affecting the average lease rates.
+Having insider knowledge will help you understand how much the carriers value your cell site, and thus affecting the lease rates.

-It is essential that power and telephone lines (high capacity fiber optic cables), or microwave dishes to carry network signals back and forth to the cell tower, are available to any cell sites, otherwise the locations are useless to all wireless carriers.
+It is essential that power and telephone lines (high capacity fiber optic cables), or microwave dishes to carry network signals back and forth to the cell tower are available to any cell sites.
+Otherwise, the locations are useless to all wireless carriers.
 The need for commercial power is obvious.
-All sites will require battery backup, and their sizes will depending on the relative importance of the cell site in the network.
+All sites will require battery backup, and their sizes will vary depending on the relative importance of the cell site in the network.
 A number of core sites will receive diesel power generators as backup power supply.
 But in 99.9% of all cases, commercial power as a primary power source is a requirement.
 Thus, the ability to trench to the nearest power and telco poles that have the capacity to take on the additional cell tower load is crucial to all wireless carriers.
-And the cost to do so must be reasonable.
-Excessive cost due to terrain or limited property rights (legal limitations, conflicting easements, land disputes) can sour a carrier’s interest quick if it cannot be solved promptly and at reasonable cost.
+Additionally, the cost to do so must be reasonable.
+Excessive cost due to terrain or limited property rights (legal limitations, conflicting easements, land disputes) can sour a carrier’s interest quickly if it cannot be resolved promptly and at reasonable cost.

-In the initial communications conducted with property owners, site acquisition specialists will evaluate property owners on many aspects to ascertain how much to offer in rent, and the terms to be negotiated.
-The site acquisition specialists will assess landlord friendliness (easy to work with), interest level (desperation factor), responsiveness (fast negotiations or slow), education level, will he be represented by a professional (lawyer, consultant, family members), knowledge of real estate terms, and level of experience with cell tower leasing.
-Landlords who exhibit a degree of desperation and ill-prepared to negotiate at a professional level can expect to have lower initial offer on their cell tower land lease rent rates.
+In the initial communications conducted with property owners, site acquisition specialists will evaluate property owners on many aspects to ascertain how much to offer in rent and the terms to be negotiated.
+The site acquisition specialists will assess landlord friendliness (how easy they are to work with), interest level (their desperation factor), responsiveness (how fast or slow negotiations are), education level, will he be represented by a professional (lawyer, consultant, family members), knowledge of real estate terms, and level of experience with cell tower leasing.
+Landlords who exhibit a degree of desperation and are ill-prepared to negotiate at a professional level can expect to have lower initial offer on their cell tower rent rates.
 Once an initial rent rate has been communicated, it is very hard to move dramatically from that position.
 For example, if the initial offer is $1,000 per month, it would be very hard to move to a $2,000 rent rate (100% increase).
 But if the initial offer was $1,800, it is easier to get to the $2,000 tower rent amount (11% increase).